 The majority of the partnership's investments will be in construction-stage European renewable energy generation infrastructure such as wind farms and solar parks, and associated energy storage, transmission and distribution assets.
 The attraction for JLEN is the higher returns that construction stage assets can offer and the ability to further diversify its revenue.
-Investing through a fund allows JLEN to spread its construction risk over a wider range of assets than would be possible through making direct investments.
+Investing through a fund allows JLEN to spread its construction risk over a wider range of assets than making direct investments would.